Spacetime defects and group momentum space: Momentum space of massless defects and the Lie group

-Quite interestingly the Lie algebra $\mathfrak{an}(n-1)$ is very popular in the noncommutative field theory community, where it is known as $\kappa$-Minkowski spacetime (first introduced in the four dimensional version in \cite{Majid:1994}) and the generators $X^{(a)}_0$ and $X^{(a)}_j$, after appropriate rescaling by a dimensionful constant, are identified with time and space coordinates respectively.
-The group $AN(n-1)$ generated by $\mathfrak{an}(n-1)$ can be obtained from the Iwasawa decomposition of the Lorentz group \cite{Vilenkin:1992} and, in field theoretic models on $\kappa$-Minkowski space, coordinates on such group correspond to {\it momentum variables} obtained by a {\it quantum group Fourier transform} \cite{Livine:2005,Baratin:2010,Guedes:2013,Arzano:2014} of functions of the non-commuting spacetime coordinates.
-These momentum coordinates transform under non-linear boosts and are related to translation generators of a quantum deformation of the Poincar\'{e} algebra known as $\kappa$-Poincar\'{e} Hopf algebra \cite{Lukierski:1992,Lukierski:1994}.
-The Lie group manifold $AN(n-1)$ is described by half of $n$-dimensional de Sitter space \cite{Kowalski:2002,Kowalski:2003,Kowalski:2004} and thus the momentum space of such models is curved, a characteristic feature of the recently proposed ``relative locality" approach to modelling phenomenological aspects of quantum gravity \cite{Amelino:2011}.
+Quite interestingly, the Lie algebra $\mathfrak{an}(n-1)$ is very popular in the noncommutative geometry community, where it is known as the $\kappa$-Minkowski spacetime (first introduced in the four dimensional version in \cite{Majid:1994}) and the generators $X^{(a)}_0$ and $X^{(a)}_j$, after the appropriate rescaling by a dimensionful constant, are identified with time and space coordinates, respectively.
+Furthermore, the group ${\rm AN}(n-1)$ generated by $\mathfrak{an}(n-1)$ can be obtained from the (local) Iwasawa decomposition of the Lorentz group \cite{Vilenkin:1992} and, in the field theoretic models on $\kappa$-Minkowski space, coordinates on this group are {\it momentum variables} determined by a {\it quantum group Fourier transform} \cite{Guedes:2013,Arzano:2014,Freidel:2007} of functions of non-commuting spacetime coordinates.
+These momentum coordinates transform under the non-linear boosts and correspond to translation generators of a quantum deformation of the Poincar\'{e} algebra known as the $\kappa$-Poincar\'{e} Hopf algebra \cite{Lukierski:1992,Lukierski:1994}.
+From the geometric point of view, the Lie group manifold ${\rm AN}(n-1)$ is given by half of $n$-dimensional de Sitter space \cite{Kowalski:2002,Kowalski:2003} and thus the momentum space of such a model is curved, which is a characteristic feature of the recently proposed ``relative locality" approach to modelling phenomenological aspects of quantum gravity \cite{Amelino:2011,Gubitosi:2013}.